Jerkin: 20th century

 A practical garment known as the Battle Jerkin was developed in 1942 by Colonel Rivers-MacPherson of the British Army.
-A modification of the English hunting vest, it was developed into a garment made of heavy-duty dark brown, water-repellent canvas with multiple pockets and attachment points for field equipment such as the standard issue entrenching tool that formed part of the 1937 Pattern Web Equipment.
+A modification of the English hunting vest, it was developed into a garment made of heavy-duty dark brown, water-repellent canvas with multiple pockets and attachment points for field equipment such as the standard issue entrenching tool that formed part of the 1937 pattern web equipment.
 While originally intended to replace the conventional web gear then in use, the original Battle Jerkin was found to be cumbersome and lacking the flexibility of 1937 Pattern webbing to add and remove items as demanded by operational realities.
 The garment was found to cause soldiers to overheat during strenuous activities, and very limited numbers were issued to assault troops for the Normandy landings.
 A lighter, skeletalised version consisting only of a Y-shaped back piece and two large ammunition pouches on the chest as well as webbing straps for attaching other kit was used widely by commando personnel in 1944–45 to carry ammunition.

 During the post-war period, a much less distinctive PVC version of the Leather Jerkin was introduced to British forces with the final version being produced in olive green with a mesh back strengthened with nylon straps printed with DPM camouflage.

+The Belgian Army also produced vinyl jerkins in the postwar era.

 WD surplus leather jerkins flooded the UK during the 1950s and 1960s and were a common sight on manual workmen across the country.
 Wartime vintage leather jerkins are now collector's items, and at least one UK firm has produced a facsimile.
-The Belgian Army also produced vinyl jerkins in the postwar era.